 Wherever you go: Network.

-Be it in person, online, through social circles or even at work events.
-The more people you know, the better.
+Be it in person, online, through social circles, or even at work events.
+The more people you know, the more people you’re connected to, the better.

 After all, brands want someone who has a strong network around them.

-Not only will it strengthen your profile as a brand ambassador, but it will also increase your potential chances of getting hired as one.
+Not only will it strengthen your profile as a brand ambassador but it will also increase your potential chances of getting hired by other brands.

 13. Think like a marketer.